flamapy/flamapy_docs/_transformations/fm_to_bdd.md

 layout: default
 parent: Transformations
 grand_parent: flamapy as framework
+permalink: /framework/transformations/fm_to_bdd
 nav_order: 2
 metamodel: flamapy_bdd
 type: model_to_model
 ---

-## FM to BDD
+# FM to BDD

 This transformation converts a feature model into a Binary Decision Diagram (BDD) representation.
 BDDs are efficient for representing and manipulating logical functions, making them ideal for feature model analysis.

-Flamapy relies on file extensions to identify the required transformation.
+{% include flamapy.html %} relies on file extensions to identify the required transformation.
 Ensure you specify the correct file extension for this transformation.

+---
-### Code Examples
+## Code Examples

 ```python
 from flamapy.metamodels.fm_metamodel.transformations.featureide_reader import FeatureIDEReader